A sequence of elastic patterns in a sheared bent sheet: Results

 \section{Results}

 In this section and in Appendix \ref{additionaldata} we present force-displacement loops of various sizes for several sheets of intermediate aspect ratio, between 1.25 and 3.
+Each figure shows results from a single distinct sheet.
 All loops shown are traversed clockwise, that is, the upper branch is followed to the right and the lower to the left.
 Reproducibility can be gleaned from the plots.
 Nearly all features of the loops are highly reproducible for individual sheets.
-The system is very sensitive to boundary conditions associated with alignment and particularly with clamping, leading to differences between sheets.
+Numbers of loops are indicated in the figure captions.
+The system is very sensitive to boundary conditions associated with alignment and clamping, leading to differences between sheets.
 While these experiments are an extension of the work begun in \cite{Hutton24}, we note that displacement rates here are significantly lower than the supposedly ``quasistatic'' rates used in that previous work.
 The sheets are also thinner and smaller, resulting in less violent release of elastic energy.
 These differences lead to the stable observation here of a few states only seen transiently in \cite{Hutton24}.